US football star Aaron Rodgers out for season after suffering torn Achilles

 “Concerned with his Achilles,” Coach Robert Saleh said after the game on Monday night.
 “MRI is probably going to confirm what we think is going to happen, so prayers tonight.
 But it’s not good.”

-An MRI on Tuesday confirmed that Rodgers had torn his left Achilles.
+Tuesday’s MRI confirmed that Rodgers had torn his left Achilles.